fowazalghamdi/z1x-xrp-wallet/README.md

 ✓ Not using ~~chrome engine~~ and ~~Babel~~ for now.<br/>

-⛔🗑️💩😭 Hosting Server, React/React Native, Angular, Webpack, jquery(outofdate): all in the trash<br/>
+⛔🗑️💩😭 Hosting Server, React/React Native, Angular, Webpack, Jquery(⌛outofdated🦴): all in the trash<br/>